datastax/python-driver/docs/security.rst

 Authentication
 --------------
-Versions 2.0 and higher of the driver support a SASL-based authentication mechanism when :attr:`~.Cluster.protocol_version` is set to 2 or higher.
+Versions 2.0 and higher of the driver support a SASL-based authentication mechanism.
 To use this authentication, set :attr:`~.Cluster.auth_provider` to an instance of a subclass of :class:`~cassandra.auth.AuthProvider`.
 When working with Cassandra's ``PasswordAuthenticator``, you can use